familliarous/complete-javascript-course-fork/JS Course Notes/Section 8 - How JavaScript Works Behind The Scenes/Section 8 - How JavaScript Works Behind The Scenes.md

 	- Parsing -> Compilation -> Execution
 - Global Window Object allows JS to access the WEB API's.
 - Callback Queue - contains all the callback functions that are ready to be executed (e.g. click(), timer(), etc.)

+# 93. Execution Contexts and the Call Stack

+- Execution context - An environment where a piece of JS is executed.
+	- JS code always runs in an execution context.
+- JS Execution sequence:
+	- Creation of global execution context -> Execution of top-level code -> Execution of functions and waiting for callbacks
+- Variable environment - contains all variables, let, const, and var declarations, as well as an arguments object
+- Scope chain and this keyword is included inside execution context
+- **Arrow functions DO NOT have a this keyword nor an arguments object!**

+# [07/04/2025] NOTES

+# 94. Scope And The Scope Chain

+-   Lexical Scoping - Scoping wherein the scope is controlled by the placement of functions and blocks in code
+- JS also has global and function scopes
+- Scoping asks the question "Where do variables live?" or "Where can we access a certain variable and where not?"
+- Only let and const variables are scoped
+- The scope chain has nothing to do with the order in which functions are called.

+# 95. Scoping in Practice

+- SKIPPED

+# 96. Variable Environment: Hoisting and The TDZ

+- Hoisting - Makes some types of variables accessible/usable in the code before actually being declared.
+	- Before exec, the code is scanned for var declarations, and for each var, a new property is created in the variable environment object.
+- Sample:
+	- Function declarations are hoisted, with its initial value being the actual function
+	- var variables are also hoisted, with initial values being undefined if accessed before they are declared
+	- let or const vars are  called before declared are put in the **Temporal Dead Zone (TDZ)**, hence there will be errors.
+	- function expressions and arrows depend on if using var or const.

+# 97. Scoping in Practice

+- SKIPPED

+# [08/04/2025]

+# 98. Variable Environment: Hoisting and the TDZ

+- Temporal Deadzones - areas of code where a variable is called before its definition.

+# 99. Hoisting and TDZ in practice

+- Hoisting functions works for *function* declarations, but not for const variables or arrow functions.